DataFire/Integrations/integrations/generated/google_container/README.md

 ### UpdateMasterRequest
 * UpdateMasterRequest `object`: UpdateMasterRequest updates the master of the cluster.
   * masterVersion `string`: The Kubernetes version to change the master to.
-The only valid value is the
+Use "-" to have the server

 ### UpdateNodePoolRequest
 * UpdateNodePoolRequest `object`: UpdateNodePoolRequests update a node pool's image and/or version.